tinhpv/covid-tracking-mobile-app-react-native/README.md

 # Covid-19 Tracking Mobile App
-Spending every night within two weeks to learn Javascript, React Native with Redux and some middlewares.
-Covid-19 Tracking is a mini project that was built with my very little knowledge.
 This app is to track covid-19 with information regarding new infections, deaths and recoveries in all over the world.
 All APIs that were consumed in this app, provided by https://disease.sh/

 ## Screenshots